PrincipleStudios/scalable-git-branching-tools/docs/refactor-upstream.md

   overwritten.
 * `-combine` indicates that upstreams from both source and target should be combined into upstreams of the target branch.

-The source and target branches _will not_ be updated as part of this command.

 ### `-comment <string>` (Optional)